hegdeashwin/hegdeashwin/README.md

-# Hi There 👋
+# Hi there 👋

 `Software Craftsman` at `PayPal`.
 Part of `Compute Platform Engineering` team under `Risk Infra`.
 Closely work with `Global Data Science` and `Research` to productionize models.

-* Build platforms, services and tools for MLOps pipeline, model repository, inferencing, and training.
+* Build platforms, services and tools for MLOps pipeline, model repository, tuning, inferencing, and training.

 * Tech author, trainer, and mentor.

-## Interests & Continuous Learning on
+## Interests & continuous learning on

 1. Machine Learning & Deep Learning